merkanar/PythonLab/product_recommendation/README.md

 Model:

-Alternative 1: K-Means algorithm: This model can create user / product clusters grouping similar records.
+K-Means algorithm: This model can create user / product clusters grouping similar records.
 For better results, product data should be merged to the purchase data.
 For better result, K-Means can be also applied to the product data additionally to identify the similar products.

-Alternative 2: Collaborative Filtering: This model tries to extract the recommendations from the past purchase data of similar users.

-Alternative 3: Cosine similarities:  This approach applies simple correlation for user & product matrix and try to get the close records.

 ### Features

 1. Data collection and preprocessing
 2. Data merging, feature extraction and encoding
-3. Model execution (k-Means, Collaborative Filtering, Cosine similarities)
+3. Model execution (k-Means)
-4. User interface for inputting preferences
+4. API interface for inputting parameters
-5. Product recommendations with already calculated models (more than one model can be used) based on user input (either user, or product or user / product tuple)
+5. Product recommendations with already calculated model based on user input (either user, or user / product tuple)

 #### Limitations
 * Time